-Expansion libraries range from $120 NZD through to a whopping $420 depending on what library you buy.
-The Vintage Vault bundle is the best deal at a portly $610, however you get nearly $3000 worth of instruments, so relative to the cost of buying them individually its a great deal.
+Expansion libraries range from $120 NZD to a whopping $420 depending on what library you buy.
+The Vintage Vault bundle is the best deal at a portly $610, however, you get nearly $3000 worth of instruments, so relative to the cost of buying them individually it’s a great deal.

 You will also need an ilock account (free) so you can choose between your computer and/or USB dongle to activate any libraries you buy (3 activations per license allowed).
-If you want the dongle, get ready to throw another $60 on to the credit card.
-In the past I have purposely avoided any software that made me buy an extra device to counter piracy, I mean why is the honest guys need to pay for security.
-So the dongle isn’t compulsory, but if it helps easy the pain you do get a $95 (NZD) credit towards UVI products.
+If you want the dongle, get ready to throw another $60 onto the credit card.
+In the past I have purposely avoided any software that made me buy an extra device to counter piracy, I mean why is honest guys need to pay for security?
+So the dongle isn’t compulsory, but if it helps ease the pain you do get a $95 (NZD) credit towards UVI products.
 So if you were thinking of going down the ilock route for this or other products, this is the best deal on the Internet at the moment (as you’re technically getting one for free)

 Yes, UVI Workstation is a sample library playback engine, the libraries are not actual synth recreations.
-I must admit at first when I saw the UVI products come through to our office I was like, ‘holy crap, this is going to take a life-time to review’, knowing how complicated synths can be to understand – and the Vintage Vault pack has 36 of the buggers to go through! however the bubble burst fairly quickly once I found out that no, they are all sampled instruments, meaning in effect all the UVI libraries are romplers….wha-waaaa.
+I must admit at first when I saw the UVI products come through I thought this is going to take a lifetime to review, knowing how complicated synths can be to understand – and the Vintage Vault pack has 36 of the buggers to go through! however the bubble burst fairly quickly once I found out that no, they are all sampled instruments, meaning in effect all the UVI libraries are romplers….wha-waaaa.

 But wait, is that a light at the end of the tunnel?

-Maybe like me you’re thinking samples suck, they’re normally looped really badly and you’re going to hear the same sounds on every remix coming out for the next two years, right?
-Well, hold the phone Batman – papas got a brand new bag, baby.
+If like me you’re thinking samples suck, they’re normally looped really badly and you’re going to hear the same sounds on every remix coming out for the next two years, right?
+Well, hold the phone Batman – Papa got a brand new bag, baby.

-For instance, loading up a synth like the UVX-10P you get amplitude and a single filter ADSR, a stereo enhancement section, pitch control, noise, modwheel and four effect types (drive,reverb, delay and phase).
-Loading any other synth gives you the same controls, though it will be arranged differently as UVI model each GUI close to the original machine they sampled, but the controls are more of less the same.
+For instance, loading up a synth like the UVX-10P you get amplitude and a single filter ADSR, a stereo enhancement section, pitch control, noise, mod wheel and four effect types (drive, reverb, delay and phase).
+Loading any other synth gives you the same controls, though it will be arranged differently as UVI models each GUI close to the original machine they sampled, but the controls are more or less the same.

-Each preset has an effects section and arpeggiators, but the most powerful feature on the UVI Workstation is the multi mode.
-You can load up an unlimited number of libraries, each having their own effects, arpeggiators and mixing capabilities.
+Each preset has an effects section and arpeggiators, but the most powerful feature on the UVI Workstation is the multi-mode.
+You can load up an unlimited number of libraries, each having its own effects, arpeggiators and mixing capabilities.
 You have two AUX send and returns, patch effects and overall master effects- giving you the ability to create absolute monster creations.

 This is a totally different way of using soft synths from what you could be used to.
 Sure, ‘real’ soft synth emulations will allow you to muck with the algorithm building blocks of sounds, which is great.
-UVI Workstation instead gives you a simple, but well recorded sample to work with, some basic filters, ADSR and selection of effects to morph the sound into your creation.
-On a single instrument this is fine and quite usable, but once you start layering up multiple instruments, that’s when your mind start exploding.
+UVI Workstation instead gives you a simple, but well-recorded sample to work with, some basic filters, ADSR and a selection of effects to morph the sound into your creation.
+On a single instrument, this is fine and quite usable, but once you start layering up multiple instruments, that’s when your mind starts exploding.

 The sampling is top notch too.
 The guys at UVI have toiled for years gathering incredible recordings of the real deal synths.
-These are actual Moog’s, Synclavier’s, TR909’s, Fairlight’s.
-If you want authentic tone, you won’t find better.[divider]The Vintage Vault real life comparisons[/divider] [column size=one_half position=first ]WaveRunner
+These are actual Moog’s, Synclaviers, TR909, and Fairlight’s.
+If you want an authentic tone, you won’t find better.[divider]The Vintage Vault real life comparisons[/divider] [column size=one_half position=first ]WaveRunner

 – WaveRunner 2.0/2.3 (PPG Wave 2)